prisms-center/CASMpython/casm/README.md

 The `casm-python` Python packages provide a Python interface to the CASM libraries, implement wrappers to fitting methods and DFT software, and provide other tools for plotting and analysis.

-This version of `casm-python` is compatible with version 1.0 of [`CASM`](https://prisms-center.github.io/CASMcode_docs/).
+This version of `casm-python` is compatible with version 1.X of [`CASM`](https://prisms-center.github.io/CASMcode_docs/).

 Development and testing:
 ------------------------

-Install the latest tagged version of CASM 1.0.
+Install the latest tagged version of CASM 1.X.
 You may install CASM from source or to install the CASM conda distribution use:

-    conda create -n casmpython_1.0.X --override-channels -c prisms-center/label/dev -c prisms-center -c defaults -c conda-forge python=3 casm-cpp=1.0
+    conda create -n casmpython_1.X --override-channels -c prisms-center -c defaults -c conda-forge python=3 casm-cpp=1

 To install `casm-python` requirements:
     pip install -r requirements.txt